 PLM Cloud is changing the way organizations interact with and access their product data.
-PLM Software-as-a-Service (SaaS), in particular, allows companies to get to value quickly, scale based on business needs, and ensure management of the solution is simple and secure – all while reducing costs.
-Choosing the right PLM Cloud vendor is key to reaping the benefits of SaaS.
+PLM in the cloud, in particular, allows companies to get to value quickly, scale based on business needs, and ensure management of the solution is simple and secure – all while reducing costs.
+Choosing the right PLM Cloud vendor is key to reaping the benefits of cloud.
 Here are eight capabilities to look for when selecting a PLM Cloud vendor:

 1. Performance, reliability, and security: Your product data is invaluable.
 Ensuring its security and accessibility throughout the enterprise is of the utmost importance.
 A vendor that offers best-in-class IP protection will give you confidence that your infrastructure is secure.
 The vendor should also offer continuous systems operation and optimization with at least 99.5% availability.
 This will help you to experience less downtime, improve compliance, and reduce overall IT concern.